Communicating statistics and analysis

 Exploring data: graphs and numerical summaries– Open university

-This is a free e-learning course will take up to 20 hours to complete.
+This is a free e-learning course that could take up to 20 hours to complete.

 It gives an introduction to summarising data and provides statistical definitions and activities to practise.